gitHab/meteor-watcht/README.md

 not much to look at yet, I hope to make improvements real soon now.

-**Note:** you'll need to insert your own MBTA API key in server/server.js (look for YOUR_MBTA_API_KEY) or pass it in from the command line like this:
+**Note:** you'll need to insert your own MBTA API key in server/server.js (look for YOUR_MBTA_API_KEY) or pass it in from the command-line like this:

 ```
 $ MBTA_API_KEY="your api key" meteor